ColleagueRiley/RSGL/README.md

 ## button.c
 `examples/button.c` is an example that shows off how to create and manage buttons using RSGL, these include, a default style button, a checkbox, a toggle button, radio buttons, a combo box, a slider and a custom button

+## styles.c
+`examples/button.c` is an example that shows off button styles, there are groups of buttons for each style.
+There is also a switch button that allows you to toggle dark mode.

 # container.c
 `examples/container.c` is an example that shows how to create and manage a widget container